Perfect for one or two, this pretty period cottage is an ideal base for exploring the rolling Borders countryside or the stunning heritage coast.

 Dogs are not permitted.

 Towels are provided for guests along with guest toiletries.
 A hairdryer is supplied.
-Beds are made up with duck and down duvets and pillows but a hypoallergenic option can be supplied on request.
+Beds are made up with micro-fibre duvets and pillows as standard.
+Feather available on request only.

 Wi-Fi & Mobile Coverage